Chinese Robocalls Bombarding The U.S. Are Part Of An International Phone Scam

 "You have to understand the sort of regime they're used to dealing with and the sort of political and legal system that operates in mainland China that might be quite different to what you're used to in the U.S."

-To add to the confusion, the calls look legitimate because scammers are able to make the caller ID display the number for an actual Chinese consulate.
-This is known as "spoofing" and is a common, illegal tactic to get people to answer robocalls, which are illegal in the U.S., unless you've been asked to be put on a call list.
+To add to the confusion, the calls look legitimate because scammers are able to make the caller ID display the number for an actual Chinese Consulate.
+This is known as "spoofing" and is a common, illegal tactic to get people to answer robocalls, which are illegal in the U.S. unless you have asked to be put on a call list.

-Ben Yates says that although the scammers are likely operating out of mainland China, the money is often sent to a Hong Kong bank account where it's easier to open an account and raises less suspicion from authorities because of the high volume of international transactions there.
+Lawyer Yates says that although the scammers are very likely operating out of mainland China, the money is often sent to a Hong Kong bank where it's easier to open an account and raises less suspicion from authorities because of the high volume of international transactions there.

 A lack of Mandarin-language skills may protect some people from this robocall scam, but it's not the only one out there.
 Robocalls are the top complaint at the Federal Communications Commission, with more than 4.5 million in 2017, up from 3.4 million in 2016.